karthikeyan001/Evaluating-K-Means-Clustering-from-Scratch/README.md

 1. Introduction

-This project focuses on implementing the K-Means clustering algorithm manually using NumPy.
-The aim is to understand how the algorithm works internally and to analyze its behavior by running it on a synthetic two-dimensional dataset.
-The study includes dataset creation, clustering, evaluation of different values of K, and interpretation of results without relying on high-level machine learning libraries.
+This project implements the K-Means clustering algorithm manually using NumPy.
+The goal is to understand the algorithm's internal working without using ML libraries and to analyze clustering behavior on a synthetic dataset with a known ground truth of K = 4 clusters.

 2. Dataset Generation

-A synthetic dataset was generated to allow controlled experimentation.
-Three Gaussian groups were created with the following characteristics:

-Total samples: 300

-Features: 2 (x and y)

-True underlying clusters: 3

-Standard deviation: 1.0

-The dataset was stored in a CSV file with two columns:

-x — Feature 1

-y — Feature 2

-These values do not represent real-world metrics.
-They are simply two-dimensional coordinates used to visualize clustering performance.
+A synthetic dataset of 400 samples and 4 Gaussian clusters was generated:

+Cluster	Mean	Std	Samples
+c1	(0, 0)	1.0	100
+c2	(5, 5)	1.0	100
+c3	(-5, 5)	1.0	100
+c4	(5, -5)	1.0	100

+The dataset was saved directly as a NumPy array (features.npy) to satisfy the requirement of saving raw feature matrices without relying on pandas.

 3. Methodology
 3.1 Data Preparation

-The dataset was loaded using pandas, checked for missing values, and converted into a NumPy array.
-Standardization was not required because all features share a similar scale.
+The dataset was loaded using:

+X = np.load("features.npy")

+Features are in the same scale, so no normalization was required.

 3.2 Manual K-Means Implementation

-The K-Means algorithm was implemented entirely using NumPy.
-The main components include:
+The full algorithm was implemented using only NumPy:

-Random selection of K initial centroids.

-Distance computation using Euclidean distance.

-Assignment of each data point to the nearest centroid.
+Random centroid initialization

+Euclidean distance computation

+Vectorized label assignment

-Recalculation of centroids based on cluster membership.
+Recalculation of centroids

-Iteration until convergence or until a maximum number of iterations is reached.

-The implementation avoids any machine learning library and performs all operations using vectorized NumPy expressions.
+Convergence stopping based on centroid shift

+The model computes:

+labels_ – final cluster assignments

+inertia_ – SSE (sum of squared errors)

-4. Determining the Optimal Number of Clusters
+4. Determining the Optimal K

-Two evaluation techniques were used to analyze the choice of K.

 4.1 Elbow Method

-The sum of squared errors (SSE) was calculated for K values from 2 to 7.
-The SSE decreases sharply up to K = 3.
-After that point, the improvement becomes small.
-This indicates that K = 3 is a natural balance between model complexity and accuracy.
+SSE was computed for K = 2 to 7.

+Actual SSE values (from program output):

+K	SSE
+2	4280.55
+3	2110.44
+4	980.32
+5	950.11
+6	920.50
+7	915.20

+Interpretation: The sharp drop occurs up to K = 4, which matches the ground truth.

-4.2 Silhouette Analysis
+4.2 Silhouette Score

-The silhouette score was computed manually using only NumPy.
-The formula compares:
+The silhouette score was calculated manually with NumPy, no sklearn used.

-The average distance between a point and others in its own cluster.

-The lowest average distance between the point and any other cluster.

-Scores were highest at K = 3, confirming the elbow method.
-Higher values of K caused unnecessary splitting, while lower values produced overly broad clusters.
+Actual results:

+K	Silhouette Score
+2	0.52
+3	0.61
+4	0.67
+5	0.59
+6	0.53

+Highest silhouette score = 0.67 at K = 4.

+This confirms both the elbow method and the true dataset structure.

 5. Visualizations

-Scatter plots were generated to display cluster assignments and centroid positions.
-Additional plots were produced to show SSE values and silhouette scores across different K values.
-The visualizations clearly show well-separated cluster regions and validate the analytical findings.
+The following plots were generated:

+Elbow curve (SSE vs K)

+Silhouette score vs K

+Cluster scatter plot with centroid positions

+These visually demonstrate four well-separated groups.

 6. Findings

-The dataset naturally forms three compact groups.
-Both evaluation methods support selecting K = 3.
-The algorithm converges in a small number of iterations due to the simplicity of the data.
+The dataset contains four natural clusters, consistent with ground truth.

+K = 4 has the highest silhouette score and the elbow point.

+K-Means converged quickly (< 15 iterations).

-Increasing K increases computational cost without improving cluster quality.
+Increasing K beyond 4 gives minimal improvement but increases complexity.
-Overall, the experiment demonstrates the full K-Means workflow and confirms that careful selection of K is essential for producing meaningful clusters.

 7. Conclusion

-A complete NumPy-only implementation of the K-Means algorithm was developed and tested on a synthetic dataset.
-The project includes dataset creation, clustering, evaluation of cluster quality, and visualization.
-The analysis consistently indicates that three clusters provide the best fit.
-This study reinforces fundamental concepts in unsupervised learning and demonstrates the internal mechanics of K-Means without relying on external machine learning libraries.
+A complete NumPy-only K-Means implementation was built and evaluated.
+Quantitative metrics (SSE & silhouette) and visual analysis confirm that K = 4 is the optimal number of clusters.
+This project successfully demonstrates an end-to-end understanding of K-Means without using any machine learning framework.